Ninos97/ninous.dev/content/posts/Case-Study.md

 ## Lessons Learned

-- **Never use real-world TLDs** like `.com`, `.net`, `.ad`, `.ca`, etc. for internal-only domains.
+- **Use real TLDs (e.g., `.com`, `.net`, `.ad`, `.ca`) for internal domains only if you own and control the domain.**
+  Even though ICANN recommends using subdomains (e.g., `internal.company.com`), this still carries risk, such as subdomain takeover, DNS leaks, or wildcard certificate abuse.
+Keep monitoring for dangling or misconfigured records.

-- Use `.local`, `.lan`, `.internal`, or reserved `.invalid` to avoid collisions.
+- **Usage of non-public like `.local`, `.lan`, or `.internal`**
+  They Eliminate the risks of data leakage but they are not standards-compliant and can break service discovery (mDNS), Kerberos authentication, and TLS certificate issuance in certain environments.

-- Audit internal device telemetry regularly for unexpected FQDNs, especially in MDE and Sentinel.
+- **Audit internal telemetry regularly to detect leaks of internal FQDNs.**
+  Use MDE (Microsoft Defender for Endpoint), Microsoft Sentinel, DNS logs, or proxy telemetry to spot internal names exposed in external traffic, beaconing, or cloud access.

 ---

 ## Final Thoughts

-This wasn’t an elite 0-day.
-But it’s exactly the kind of misconfiguration that’s:
+This wasn't an elite 0-day.
+But it's exactly the kind of misconfiguration that's:

 - Easy to overlook
 - Exploitable with minimal effort
 - Capable of causing real damage

-If you’re running Sentinel or MDE, run the query I shared and see what’s lurking in your device names.
+If you're running Sentinel or MDE, run the query I shared and see what's lurking in your device names.

-You might be surprised what’s leaking.
+You might be surprised what's leaking.

 **Thanks for reading.**
 Hope this helped you see internal domain names in a new light.